learn-co-curriculum/ruby-methods-readme/README.md

 end # Immediately close the method.
 ```

-Here we setup the method's structure first, ensuring a proper termination, before adding any other complexity.
+Here we set up the method's structure first, ensuring a proper termination before adding any other complexity.
 It's also a great practice to indent methods correctly.
-The body of a method should be indented 2 spaces, placing it visually within the method.
+The body of a method should be indented two (2) spaces, placing it visually within the method.
 When you `end` the method, go back to the same indentation of the `def`, aligning the opening and closing of the method visually.

 Then you can easily define the body of the method and never worry about forgetting to `end` the method.